 Halloween Food Ideas – Savory Snacks

 Someone uploaded a photo to Pinterest showing this idea.
 So simple, and I already had the Halloween mini cookie cutters!

 This was an idea without a recipe, but I was able to find one here.
 However, I didn’t use pumpkin at all as the recipe calls for.
 I just added a tiny bit of red gel food coloring to the egg yolks to turn it orange.
-Sprinkled paprika and a snipped chive top them off!
+Sprinkled paprika and some snipped chive to top them off!

 These were popular, probably because they are A) cute, B) healthier than a cupcake, and C) easy to eat without any mess!
 String cheese, pretzel sticks, and chives are all you will need. [recipe here]